monishkanna1023/CSE_208/README.md

 # CSE_208
-Assignments are uploaded to this repo.
+Assignments and weekly assignments are uploaded to this repo.